 Compress the area with a splint or bandage to prevent swelling

 Elevate the injured part so that it’s above the heart.

 When treating injuries from sports and other activities, pain relievers can be helpful in soothing the child and reducing inflammation.
-Acetaminophen and ibuprofen are pain relievers that are available over the counter and are generally safe with few side effects when given in the correct dosage.
+Acetaminophen and ibuprofen are pain relievers that are available over the counter.
+They are generally safe to use with few side effects when given in the correct dosage.

 Both types of pain relievers come in liquid drops or chewable tablets that children can take easily.
 Ibuprofen should not be given to children ages 6 months and younger.
-Be sure to read the directions on the package, and do not give more than the dosage or give doses too close together.
-Be cautious when giving these medications in combination with others.
+Be sure to read the directions on the package.
+Don't give more than the dosage or give doses too close together.
+Be cautious when giving these medicines in combination with others.

-Do not give your child aspirin unless under direction from your child's health care provider.
+Don't give your child aspirin unless your child's healthcare provider tells you to.
 Aspirin may cause a serious condition called Reye syndrome.